nrwl/nx/docs/shared/update.md

 ### Generate migrations.json

-All you you have to do to update Nx to the latest version is run the following:
+All you have to do to update Nx to the latest version is run the following:

 ```bash
 nx migrate @nrwl/workspace